armanjindal/garden/content/digital-garden/Independent Study/Power & Power User - Prospectus.md

 opentoc: true
 ---

-A Prospectus for an independent study and thesis for my senior year, originating from an incredible seminar on [Information—Computing—Infrastructure](http://www.columbia.edu/cu/bulletin/uwb/#/cu/bulletin/uwb/subj/HIST/GR8479-20223-001)(History GR8479) taught by Professor Matthew Jones in the Fall, of 2022.
+A Prospectus for an independent study and thesis for my senior year, originating from an incredible seminar on [Information—Computing—Infrastructure](http://www.columbia.edu/cu/bulletin/uwb/#/cu/bulletin/uwb/subj/HIST/GR8479-20223-001)(History GR8479) taught by Professor Matthew Jones in the Fall of 2022.

 Primary Supervisor: Professor Matthew Jones